treeverse/lakeFS/design/open/commit-metadata/airflow.md

 Structured naming of metadata allows the UI to behave in a more generic manner.
 We can implement this shortly after implementing the original Airflow-only UI.
-It might optionally scan metadata for _all_ keys of the form `::lakefs::Product::property"`, and use their types to display correctly.
+It might optionally scan metadata for _all_ keys of the form "`::lakefs::Product::property`", and use their types to display correctly.

 For instance, merely adding a property